Castel Cellesi

-Castel Cellesi is a tiny Italian village located in the area of Tuscia at the meeting point of Northern Lazio, Umbria and Tuscany.
+Castel Cellesi is an Italian village with a population of 200 located in the area of Tuscia at the meeting point of Northern Lazio, Umbria and Tuscany.
 It is a frazione of Bagnoregio, in the Province of Viterbo.

-Overview
+History

 Castel Cellesi was originally an enclosed square structure composed of small farm houses which surrounded a larger open space accessible through two main gates known as the “Upper Gate” and the “Lower Gate.”
 The Church and the Palace of Count Girolamo Cellesi were in the center of the village.

 Gradually more farmers joined the first settlers and the village spread out of its lower gate.
 Another large square was then added on, rectangular in shape, encircled by small houses which all looked alike in color, shape and size.
 Count Cellesi had decreed that no building could be erected higher than the second floor of his own palace.

+Church

 In the older of the two squares, one finds the Parish Church dedicated to Saint Girolamo.
 Its construction was commissioned by Count Girolamo Cellesi in 1664 and his monumental tomb is on the right hand wall entering the church.
 The building was restored and decorated with large frescoes in the late 19th century.

 The interior of the church has only one nave, covered with a wood beam roof and three steps lead to the altar where the statue of St. Girolamo is located.
 A large wooden statue of the Virgin Mary in the Assumption into Heaven, highly venerated in Castelcellesi, is located on the left of the altar.

 The most important monument of the village is the small church named after the Holy Sepulchre, founded by Count Girolamo Cellesi around 1674.
 It originates as a very modest chapel dedicated to the Madonna del Soccorso.
 Later, in 1703, another Count Cellesi, Francesco, had requested some Holy Relics from the Great Custodian of the Holy Land and started reconstruction of the chapel, enlarging it to twice its original size.